90327k/Quaternions---The-Right-Tetrahedron-Model/README.md

 # Quaternions Visualised

 # Showcasing the Bounds of Quaternions - The Four Right Tetrahedron Cube
+*No idea why AI trips out when visualising this*
 # Why use a cube?
 Due to its harmonious nature.
 Four right-angled tetrahedrons fit seamlessly within and for good reason!
 To explain why we have to look at how the scalar (w) component interacts.